Master of Business Administration (MBA)

 - MBA 702 Managerial Decision Making Using Quantitative and Qualitative Data

 - MBA 742 Seminar in Applied Managerial Economics

 - MBA 765 Marketing Information for Executives

-- ITM 788 Business Information Analysis and Process Design
+- BIA 788 Business Information Analysis and Process Design

 Depending on the number of credit hours to be completed with concentration courses, students may wish to focus on particular business areas by taking multiple courses in a single area.
 For example, students who wish to focus on the study of investments may take courses in our finance area and our MSAPM program such as:

 - MBA 719 Current Issues in Finance

 - MBA 719 Institutional Investing